PritamBanerjee21/WHATSAPP_CHAT_ANALYZER/README.md

 This web application, built with Streamlit, provides detailed analysis of any WhatsApp chat.
 It offers various statistics and visualizations to help users gain insights into their chat activities.

+## Web Application URL

+Access the deployed web application here: https://pritam-whatsappchatanalyzer.streamlit.app (Copy the link and paste it to your browser for perfect result)

 ## Features

 - **Top Statistics**: